Extreme Heat and Humidity

 - You can become ill while being active during extreme heat.
 Try to reschedule or plan outdoor activities during cooler parts of the day.

 - Remember to frequently call, text or video call and check in with neighbours, friends and older family members, especially those who are chronically ill, to ensure that they are cool and hydrated.
-If that is not possible, be sure to practise physical distancing.

 Heat illness |